yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/README.md

 ### Whiteboard Design Session
 In this whiteboard design session, you will learn how to design a solution with a combination of Azure Resource Manager templates and Visual Studio Team Services (VSTS) to enable continuous delivery with several Azure PaaS services.

-At the end of this whiteboard design session, you will be better able to design solutions for continuous delivery with VSTS in Azure and additionally:
+At the end of this whiteboard design session, you will be better able to design solutions for continuous delivery in VSTS in Azure and additionally:

 -   Understand how Azure Resource Manager templates are used provision Azure resources

--   Understand how to enable continuous delivery with Visual Studio Team Services (VSTS)
+-   Understand how to enable continuous delivery in Visual Studio Team Services (VSTS)

 -   Understand how to enable configure Application Insights with an application